-In February 2017, Silver Bear and its major shareholders, Aterra and Inflection, agreed in principle to a revised funding package and development schedule to increase the Company's financial flexibility as it worked to reach commissioning by mid-2017 with a plan to be in production during Q4 2017.
-The reschedule of the commissioning of the Project by several months to a new commissioning date mid-2017, allows the Company to complete all outstanding permitting and finalize outdoor construction during the summer months.
-The Company will announce a more definitive date for production once permitting and initial commissioning has been completed.
+In early February 2017, the Company announced it was to reschedule of the planned commissioning of the Project by several months to a new start of cold commissioning by mid-2017 to allow the Company to complete all outstanding permitting and finalize outdoor construction during the summer months.
+It is expected that the Company will announce a more definitive date for production start once permitting and initial commissioning has been completed.

 The primary drivers of the production reschedule have partly been the previously announced equipment delays caused by transportation barges being frozen in the river and other disruptions due to an early cold spell which had a knock-on impact on the overall construction schedule.
-In addition, the Company is still awaiting final grant of its cyanide and other permits and cannot complete ordering and delivery of the cyanide stocks without the permit.
-As such the Company will not be able to transport the cyanide down the 2017 winter road, thus management with Aterra and Inflection deemed it prudent to reschedule the ramp-up to allow the Company to finalise the full construction and commissioning and to provide the Company with sufficient working capital to execute the revised plan whilst final permitting is completed.
+In addition, the Company is awaiting final grant of its cyanide and other permits which it hopes to have in place in time for the 2017-18 winter road resupply.